 2) Pack a rolling suitcase so you don’t “look like a backpacker.”

-3) Spend a few hours nightly on Facebook and Twitter
+3) Spend a few hours nightly staring at your phone

 4) Don’t do any budgeting or cost research before you leave.

 Travel is expensive, right?
 So it doesn’t matter where you go or how much it costs in particular destinations.
 If Copenhagen turns out to be really costly, you can just skip all the attractions and hang out in the city parks.
-If Brazil ends up costing twice as much as Peru and your budget is busted after paying $264 in visa fees to enter, just blow off Iguazzu Falls.
+If Brazil ends up costing twice as much as Peru and your budget is busted after a week, just blow off Iguazu Falls.
 You’ve seen the pictures on your buddy’s Facebook page.
 Close enough.

 5) Book every hotel and hostel stay in advance.